kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ### 1.4.
 Copy the downloaded .png file to the `input_data/geolocation_name` folder as `geolocation_name.png`

 ### 1.5.
-Copy  HTML string from the OpenStreetMap website and paste it into the `input_data/geolocation_name` folder in the `osm_data.txt` file for extrcation of the coordinates
+Copy  HTML string from the OpenStreetMap website and paste it into the `input_data/geolocation_name` folder in the `osm_data.txt` file for extraction of the coordinates

 <img src="assets/osm_geolocation.png" alt="drawing" width="200"/>